It’s time to think back safe now you’re pregnant, as carrying a big bump and pregnancy hormones can make you more at risk of injury

 ‘Pregnancy is often the last straw for backs that have put up with years of bad posture and habits,’ says physiotherapist Sammy Margo.

-Here’s how to keep your back healthy in pregnancy...
+Here are four ways to keep your back healthy in pregnancy...

 Pregnant or not, exercise can go a long way to keeping your body – and spine – strong.